 Before diving into the specifics of community music programs, let’s first understand the power of music in emotional development.
 Music has a unique ability to evoke and express emotions.
 It can bring comfort and joy, provoke thought, and even help us understand and process our feelings.

-Lire également : What Is the Role of Art and Cultural Engagement in Promoting Healthy Aging?
+A lire également : What Is the Role of Art and Cultural Engagement in Promoting Healthy Aging?

 Studies have shown that music can have a profound impact on the emotional development of children.
 A study published by the American Psychological Association found that children who had music education in school displayed greater emotional understanding and empathy than those who did not.
 Listening to or playing music can help children to identify and express their feelings better.
 It also promotes emotional resilience and improves emotional health.